gilbert-feng/ConvexRootEstimation/README.md

-To reproduce the simulation related to this paper, you can create your own "simulation" file and run the "main functions listed below".
+To reproduce the simulation related to this paper, you can create your own "simulation" file and run the "main" functions listed below.

 # 1.basic function
 power_sum.m	Inverse approximation function  <br>